 - Firstly, Uranium-238 is struck with a high-energy neutron and is converted into Uranium-239 with the absorption of a neutron.

 - Uranium-239 is then changed into Neptunium-239 by the emission of an electron and an anti-neutrino particle through beta (β–) decay.

 - In the final stage, Neptunium-239 loses an electron and an anti-neutrino particle to form Plutonium-239.

 The properties of Plutonium-239 are described below:

-Plutonium-239 is a solid metal with a bright slivery color.
+Plutonium-239 is solid metal with a bright silvery color.

 The critical mass of this metal for a uniform sphere is 11 kg.

 The critical diameter of Plutonium-239 for a uniform sphere is 10.2 cm.